nialljmiller/summer-school-2026-labs/content/monday/lab-3.md

 ```

 > [!TIP]
-> !!!!!DO NOT TOUCH 'run_star_extras.f90'!!!!!.
+> DO NOT TOUCH 'run_star_extras.f90'.
 All of the code that computes the seismic quantities is already implemented in `run_star_extras.f90`.
 You do not need to modify it.
 Your job is to configure the run, interpret the outputs, and combine results across the group.

 The loop accumulates $dr/c_s$ from the centre to the surface, building up the total sound travel time.
 The final line takes the reciprocal and divides by 2 to give $\Delta\nu$ in Hz.
-Because $\Delta\nu \propto \sqrt{M/R^3}$, it is a measure of the mean stellar density — it decreases as the star expands during main-sequence evolution.
+Because $\Delta\nu \propto \sqrt{M/R^3}$, it is a measure of the mean stellar density -- it decreases as the star expands during main-sequence evolution.

 ---